jabbermarky/jabbermarky.github.io/_pages/why-hire.md

   Hire Mark as your CTO: build/scale a team, build MVP/web/mobile app.
 Schedule a free consultation today!
 ---

+## I have broad experience.

+I have been producing commercial-grade software products for 30 years.
+In those years, I have learned what it takes to ship a new product.

+I've worked in a variety of positions: software developer, project manager, product manager, business development manager, QA manager.
+I've run big teams and small including running times of outsourced contractors distributed globally and domestically.

+I've produced software for:

+* helicopter auto-pilot systems
+* medical devices
+* personal computer motherboards (BIOS)
+* mobile devices (IOS, PalmOS, Windows Mobile, Symbian)
+* Windows desktops
+* internet browsers
+* linux servers

 ## I focus on outcomes.

 What outcomes are you focusing on?
 If you are in the business of producing and selling a software product, then you are focused on getting your product into your customer's hands.